Norman Cousins: Death

 Cousins died of heart failure on November 30, 1990, in Los Angeles, having survived years longer than his doctors predicted: 10 years after his first heart attack, 26 years after his collagen illness, and 36 years after his doctors first diagnosed his heart disease.

-He and his wife, Ellen, raised four children: Dr. Andrea Cousins of Northampton, Massachusetts; the now deceased Amy Cousins; Dr. Candis Cousins Kerns of Oakland, California; and writer Sarah Shapiro of Jerusalem, Israel.
-He is survived by his children and by 26 grandchildren and is buried at the Mt.
-Lebanon Jewish Cemetery in New Jersey alongside his wife and his parents, Samuel Cousins and Sara Miller Cousins.
+He and his wife, Ellen, had four children.
+He is buried at the Mt.
+Lebanon Jewish Cemetery.

-An obituary containing further information, mainly of his writing and editing career, was published by the December 2, 1990, edition of The New York Times, a day after his death was reported.